 Beware the Setenil hordes

-One place that is open daily is the very good Restaurante El Mirador, part of the Hotel Villa de Setenil at the top of the town.
+One place that is open daily is the excellent Restaurante El Mirador, part of the Hotel Villa de Setenil at the top of the town.
 Their innovative menu showcases local produce – just what you want – while large windows frame the sierra and a row of cave-houses across the valley.
 It’s impossible to forget where you are.
 All very dreamy at night too when just a few pinpricks of light are visible.

 Although the hotel sorely needs a facelift (its style is basically 1980s ‘modern’), many of the spacious rooms have large terraces and – a big plus – it stands directly above the only public car-park.
-That means more uphill steps – but is ultra convenient.
+That means more uphill steps – but is ultra convenient for drivers.
 Otherwise you can test troglodyte-living yourself by staying in a cosy cave-house.
 Setenil’s tourist office lists dozens of them and will also arrange visits.
 In the end though, however you arrange your stay, you certainly won’t forget this extraordinary and very magnetic town.